There are many roles you can pursue as an actuary; Learn more about what it’s like being a MCEV Reviewing Actuary at Friends Life…

 Public sector pensions consulting has its own unique characteristics and I found myself adapting my thought process accordingly.

 It was during this time that I qualified as an actuary, which was a highly rewarding experience.
 Before long this led to me taking more control and responsibility for client work, including final scrutiny and sign off of written advice to clients and presenting the results of our analysis in client meetings.
 I also enjoyed training more junior members of the team, managing others and taking ownership of some key projects.

-MCEV reporting actuary
+MCEV reporting actuary at Friends Life

 In my current role I work within the financial reporting team in a large life insurance company.
 There are many different areas within the company in which actuaries may choose to specialise and rotate.
 I currently work on Market Consistent Embedded Value (MCEV) reporting.
 This involves placing a value on the company’s current assets and future profitability from the perspective of its shareholders.

 This helps shareholders to monitor the performance of the company.
 The primary role involves analysing how the overall embedded value changes from one reporting period to the next.
 This requires an understanding of what drives profitability within the business.
 Life insurance company products are rich and varied and different products respond differently to changes in underlying conditions.
 This makes the work both challenging and interesting.

 In addition, the role requires liaising with various other departments within the business, managing the work to tight timescales and explaining the results to others who are not so close to the calculations.